A structure theorem for homology 4-manifolds with $g_2\leq 5$: Abstract

 \section{Abstract}

 Numerous structural findings of homology manifolds have been derived in various ways in relation to $g_2$-values.
 The homology $4$-manifolds with $g_2\leq 5$ are characterized combinatorially in this article.
 It is well-known that all homology $4$-manifolds for $g_2\leq 2$ are polytopal spheres.
 We demonstrate that homology $4$-manifolds with $g_2\leq 5$ are triangulated spheres and are derived from triangulated 4-spheres with $g_2\leq 2$ by a series of connected sum, bistellar 1- and 2-moves, edge contraction, edge expansion, and edge flipping operations.
-The inequality is also quite pronounced for these combinatorial classes.
+We establish that the above inequality is optimally attainable, i.e., it cannot be extended to $g_2 = 6$.